CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 senders and receivers can only be set up to receive one format at a time, so there should not be confusion over which validationProfile pertains to which format.

+#### Submission
+For FHIR, we currently use an `IParser` instance to parse and read some metadata.
+By default, the IParser performs some validation and raises warnings or errors (depending on how its configured).
+We need to investigate how the instance is currently configured and ensure it is performing validation.
+Ideally this configuration will be universal or at least binary (validation on/off vs different types) for all senders.

+This step will not be implemented for HL7

+#### Pre sender transform
+Before we apply sender transforms and enrichment, we need to ensure that bundles contain sane data for its origin.
+We should also ensure any prerequisites (e.g. field, value, format) for transform/enrichment is satisfied.
+Further validation is still necessary as the assembled bundle may still be missing data that will be added.

+This step will not be implemented for HL7

+#### Post sender transform
+Will occur during the convert function, after receiving and debatch, and before the convert step.
+We again need to ensure that all necessary data exists and is sane.
+This will happen for both HL7 and FHIR.
+One final validation will be needed (per receiver) after applying receiver transforms and enrichment.

+#### Post receiver enrichment
+Will occur in the translate function, after reception, translation, and enrichment but right before dispatch.Verify that the final dataset meets configured receiver expectations prior to dispatch.

 When a message fails validation, validation errors should show up in:
 - The submission history API
 - The Action Log in the database in such a way that the engagement team can easily query for it